So, as you may have already concluded from my three day posting frenzy, I ♥ Thanksgiving. Who doesn’t? I mean, it’s a holiday about food.

 Er, I mean giving thanks.
 For food.
 And farmers.
 And family.

 This year is trickier than most, though, and it’s not just because my sister lured our mom to Colorado.
 Being a GAPS family around the holidays requires some creativity, but it’s totally doable!
-Just ask my family, who scarfed down two pumpkin pies, two batches of stuffing with cranberry sauce, fauxtatoes and half a pan of honey-glazed “sweet potatoes” so we’d have all the recipe kinks sorted out before the big day.
+Just ask my family, who scarfed down two pumpkin pies, two batches of stuffing with cranberry sauce, and cauliflower mashed “potatoes” so we’d have all the recipe kinks sorted out before the big day.

 Looking for more GAPS-friendly ideas?